perclasson/tsp/README.md

 Documentation
 -------------
-The program reads a problem, optionally followed by a solution, in the same format(s) as described in `oldkattis:tsp` and presents an interactive view.
+The program reads a problem in the same format as described in `oldkattis:tsp` from standard input, optionally followed by a sequence of points specifying a solution (TSP tour), and presents an interactive view.
+If `-p` is given, edges are specified as point pairs instead (useful if you want to plot arbitrary disconnected edges instead of a path).

+### General Usage
+    Usage: plottsp [ -h | -p ]
+       -h     Show help message
+       -p     Expect edges as point pairs (default is sequence) Input is read from standard input

 ### Available Controls
     Mouse Click+Drag     - Pan the view